jagrati7305/binary-to-decimal-convertor/README.md

 A simple and efficient application that converts **Binary numbers to Decimal** and **Decimal numbers to Binary**.
 <br>
-This project is designed to help beginners understand number system conversions.

 ## ✨ Features